compsygroup/bitbox/README.md

 5. That's it!
 You will also need to set an environment variable `DOCKER_3DI`, which will be explained below.

 ### Installing Face Backends Natively
-If you can install C++/CUDA codes from the source code, please go ahead and install 3DI from [here](https://github.com/compsygroup/3DI).
+**The recommended way to install backends is to use our Docker images** as explained above.
+If you can install C++/CUDA codes from the source code, however, please go ahead and install 3DI from [here](https://github.com/compsygroup/3DI).
 The instructions are provided there.
 This approach will install the 3DI as a native application on your system and can be slightly faster than using Docker.

 Similarly, 3DI-lite can be installed from ...
 (COMING SOON)